Netflix-Skunkworks/StethoscopeMobile/docs/DEVICE_COLLECTION.md

 # Stethoscope Mobile App Device Information Collection

-The Stethoscope Mobile app allows predefinend sites to request information about a device via the app link.
+The Stethoscope Mobile app allows predefined sites to request information about a device via the app link.
 Allowed sites are defined in [constants.js](constants.js#1-5).

 Requesting Device Information